theochem/iodata/CONTRIBUTING.rst

 (See ``iodata/attrutils.py`` and the usage of ``validate_shape`` in all those classes.)

-The following ``attrs`` functions could be convenient with working with these
+The following ``attrs`` functions could be convenient when working with these
 classes:

 - The data can be turned into plain Python data types with the ``attr.asdict``